PaymentCloud May Have Overcharged You

 Specializing in Hard-To-Place Business Types

 Headquartered in Woodland Hills, California, PaymentCloud is a merchant account provider that specializes in credit card processing solutions for high risk business types.
-The company does not publicly list any information about its founding date or its executive leadership, but some of the copy on its site makes reference to its work over “the past seven years.”
-In addition, there is some evidence that the company is a reseller of Electronic Merchant Systems.
+The company does not publicly list any information about its founding date or its executive leadership, but some of the copy on its site makes reference to its work over the past seven years.
+Additionally, there is evidence that the company is a reseller of Electronic Merchant Systems.